Splintaz/OC2/README.md

 # WordPac
-WordPac (Word Program and Control) allows you to send commands and receive data with a Word Macro.
+WordPac (Word Program and Control) allows you to send remote commands and receive encrypted data with a Word Macro.

 ![wordpac](images/wordpac.png)